About me

 New normal

-Stop for a minute and think how has the world changed since the pandemic.
+Stop and think about how the world has changed since the pandemic.

 Ocean